Majesco Motors

 Forgotten British Pioneer - the Majesco range

 Here we take what I believe to be the first ever in-depth look at a model engine range which was one of the early post-WW2 pioneers of the British model engine manufacturing industry but which failed to survive in the highly competitive model engine market which developed very rapidly during that period.
-I’ll be examining the all-too brief story of Majesco Miniature Motors, who manufactured a number of highly serviceable engines to very acceptable standards but were unable to keep up with the rapid advances in model engine design which characterized the early post-war years.
+I’ll be examining the all-too brief story of Majesco Miniature Motors, who manufactured a number of highly serviceable engines to very acceptable standards but were unable to keep up with the rapid technical advances in model engine design which characterized the early post-war years.

 This article was originally published in late 2014 on the late Ron Chernich's now-frozen but still accessible "Model Engine News" (MEN) web-site.
 It was in fact the last article of mine that Ron was able to add to his site before his final illness tragically claimed him.
 Unfortunately, the images associated with the MEN article do not come up as they should, and Ron is no longer around to fix this, nor did he leave instructions, passwords, etc., to allow his successors to do so.
 Accordingly, I saw no option other than to re-publish the article complete with images on my new web-site.